Litigation and eligibility: Portugal

 There is a degree of uncertainty in Portugal on this matter and due to the relatively low number of patent cases, data on a few specific court decisions cannot easily be extrapolated.
 Arbitration proceedings tend to be swifter and the specialised IP Court has worked to reduce substantially the duration of proceedings.
-In the case of mandatory arbitration for pharmaceutical litigation, one year can be a reference term for a court decision.
+In the case of arbitration for pharmaceutical litigation, one year can be a reference term for a court decision.

 Q: To what extent are the winning party’s costs recoverable from the losing party?

 As a general rule, the losing party pays the court fees.
 The losing party is also responsible for the fees and costs of the successful party, but legal fees are normally capped.
 It is expected that larger portions of legal fees may be recovered by successful parties in the future.

 Q: What remedies are available to a successful plaintiff?